Brian Cox – Por Que Precisamos Dos Exploradores

 So that place, a little moon around Jupiter,

-Então aquele lugar, uma pequena lua ao redor de Júpiter,
+Então, aquele lugar, uma pequena lua ao redor de Júpiter,

 is probably the prime candidate